Best Coffee Shops in Midtown NYC | Quality + Atmosphere

 ONE OF THE BEST Coffee SHops in MIDTOWN FOR Instagrammable drinks

-Remi is my newest discovery for Midtown coffee shops.
 Judging by the photos on Google Maps, I was nervous this would be a "style of substance" type spot.
 I mean, the latte art is something to write home about!

 Remi is part flower shop part coffee shop.
-There are a few tables inside as well as a cute sidewalk patio setup during the warmer months.
+There are a few tables inside as well as a cute sidewalk patio set up during the warmer months.
 I was lucky to grab a spot inside each time I visited.

-If you're looking for a drink almost too beautiful to drink, this is your spot.
+If you're looking for a drink almost too beautiful to drink, this is your place.
 Some of the popular items include the purple lavender latter, red beetroot latte, blue butterfly pea flower latte, and pink rose latte.
-Regular coffee drinks are available as well as loose leaf tea from Harney and Sons.
-The croissants are from Ceci Cela (on my list of the best croissants in NYC).

 SEE ALSO: